 With the Olympics nearly upon us, there's no better time than now to get your family into the spirit of the games!
-This Olympic torch project is the perfect opportunity to have a crafty date with your kiddos while you teach a bit about the history of the torch, the games and why we celebrate the incredible athletes who compete at the Olympics.
-It's a fast and simple project that you'll probably be able to put together using just the materials you have on hand at home.Continue to 2 of 10 below.
+This Olympic torch project is the perfect opportunity to have a crafty date with your kiddos while you teach a bit about the history of the torch, the games, and why you celebrate the incredible athletes who compete at the Olympics.
+It's a fast and simple project that you'll probably be able to put together using just the materials you have on-hand at home.Continue to 2 of 10 below.

 02 of 10

-This is a project that you'll be able to modify according to what you have on hand.
-As an example, we used a cardboard tube that we had in our craft supply, but you can also use an empty paper towel roll or toilet paper roll.
+This is a project that you'll be able to modify according to what you have on-hand.
+You can use a cardboard tube that you have in your craft supply, but you can also use an empty paper towel roll or toilet paper roll.
 In a pinch, you could even cut up a cereal box and roll it into a tube!
 Be creative and have fun.

 Continue to 3 of 10 below.